Use the --user-sign-key option of the pvsecret create

 Additionally, you can pass arbitrary user-key-signed and request-TAG verified user data to the

 secure-execution guest.
-The use of such data is up to you; other than the size restrictions of
+The use of such data is at your discretion; other than the size restrictions

 Procedure